tobiasbriones/blog/swe/dev/java/design/overriding-hash-code-and-equals-in-a-multi--representation-record/index.md

 # Overriding Hash Code and Equals in a Multi-Representation Record

+Certain models, like email addresses, can hold multiple alternatives or synonyms of the same model to provide different representations but the same functionality, thus leading to noise that must be filtered out for functionality purposes.

 ## Multiple Email Representations

 An email model consists of a **local** name followed by an **@** symbol and a